how to make a calculator¶

 AssertionError: (-6, 6) != -36 AssertionError: (-2, 3) != -6 AssertionError: (2, 5) != 10 AssertionError: (-9, -5) != 45

-I change it to the product of the inputs, matching the name of the function
+I change it to the multiplication of the inputs to match the name of the function

 AttributeError: module 'src.calculator' has no attribute 'divide'